 |Long working hours (More than 40 hours per week)|

 70% of Water/Wastewater Engineers said they were satisfied with their job and 60% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Wastewater Engineers job description, Wastewater Engineers salary, Wastewater Engineers information, what is the job of a Water/Wastewater Engineer like, pros and cons about Wastewater Engineers, colleges and universities for Wastewater Engineers, is Water/Wastewater Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Water/Wastewater Engineers job description, Water/Wastewater Engineers salary, Water/Wastewater Engineers information, what is the job of a Water/Wastewater Engineer like, pros and cons about Water/Wastewater Engineers, colleges and universities for Water/Wastewater Engineers, is Water/Wastewater Engineers the right career for me, careers in Architecture and Engineering